Zyphyy/weiyi-m.github.io/index.md

     - The White House goes dark
         - Trump led to bunker
     - Most companies participate in #BlackOutTuesday
+- Mexico face mask protests
+    - Cause: death of Giovanni Lopez
+        - Killed by police while in custody for not wearing mask
+    - Police officer set on fire
 - Delhi riots
 - Hong Kong riots
 - Chile protests